gjtimms/Modbus-RTU-Listen/README.md

 Hardware required: ![Hardware for Modbus RTU Listen](https://github.com/user-attachments/assets/1309c0f7-3d30-482d-9756-e128a27ce672)
 Try swapping the Rx and Tx

 The image shows hardware I used.
 The Modbus comms are read by ESP32 GPIO pins 16 and 17 after passing through a RS485 to TTL converter.
 There is no need for a load resistor if the esp32 is within a few metres of the inverter.
-For some reason I don't understand, perhaps to do with the differential nature of the signal with RS485 comms, I can only read data easily from the
-Chint DDSU666 power meter at the inverter end of the cable, with the orange wire from A+ on the UART<>TTl converter piggy backing onto pin 5 of the Growatt inverter's syscom port, and the brown wire from B- onto pin 3.
-Pin 5 is one of the pair for the power meter signal, but pin 3 is one of the pair for the inverter's MinShineBus or Third party monitoring equipment, so this seems weird and I would welcome enlightenment.
-Anyway it works well for me and does not affect the continual comms requests and responses on the RS485 connection, it just passively listens.
+For some reason I did not understand, at first I could only read data easily from the Chint DDSU666 power meter at the inverter end of the cable, with the orange wire from A+ on the UART<>TTl converter piggy backing onto pin 5 of the Growatt inverter's syscom port, and the brown wire from B- onto pin 3.
+Pin 5 is one of the pair for the power meter signal, but pin 3 is one of the pair for the inverter's MinShineBus or Third party monitoring equipment, so this seemed weird, and after working well for a few days it started to give garbage readings, the 8 byte requests were being read correctly, but the 29 and 37 byte strings were getting garbled.
+The failure was induced by an excess Neutral to Ground voltage that tripped the inverter which has a limit of 30 volts -- I measured 30.6 volts.
+Because of its differential nature and lack of a common ground value, RS485 comms are susceptible to this and it blew my TTL to RS485 converter which no longer flashed its red light merrily.
+A replacement converter did flash its light, but the esp32 did not join in.
+It turned out that the installer had not connected the power meter with a single twisted pair but used a wire from each of two twisted pairs in the cable.
+When I corrected this, and connected to pins 5 and 6 on the inverter I got a much stronger and clearer square wave signal on my oscilloscope, and it has worked reliably since.
+This arrangement does not affect the continual comms requests and responses on the RS485 connection, it just passively listens.
+Here is a sample from the logs:

+[12:55:45][D][uart_debug:114]: <<< 03,03,20,00,00,10,4E,24
+[12:55:45][D][custom:100]: Bytes: 8
+[12:55:45][D][uart_debug:114]: <<< 03,03,20,43,66,CC,CD,3F,BD,91,68,BE,68,8C,E7,3E,7B,98,C8,3E,AB,6A,E8,BF,2D,D2,F2,00,00,00,00,42,48,33,33,58,94
+[12:55:45][D][custom:100]: Bytes: 37
+[12:55:45][D][sensor:094]: 'Chint Voltage': Sending state 230.80000 Volts with 1 decimals of accuracy [12:55:45][D][uart_debug:114]: <<< 03,03,40,00,00,0C,51,ED
+[12:55:45][D][custom:100]: Bytes: 8
+[12:55:46][D][sensor:094]: 'Chint Current': Sending state 1.48100 Amps with 2 decimals of accuracy [12:55:46][D][uart_debug:114]: <<< 03,03,18,44,4A,A5,1F,44,4A,A5,1F,00,00,00,00,00,00,00,00,00,00,00,00,43,E8,4C,CD,D0,1D
+[12:55:46][D][custom:100]: Bytes: 29
+[12:55:46][D][custom:129]: Total Energy = 810.580017
+[12:55:46][D][sensor:094]: 'Chint Power': Sending state -0.22710 kw with 3 decimals of accuracy [12:55:46][D][uart_debug:114]: <<< 03,03,20,00,00,10,4E,24